 - Buffalo cauliflower tacos: Use the buffalo cauliflower as a filling for tacos instead of serving it as wings.
 Add shredded lettuce or red cabbage, diced tomatoes, avocado, and a drizzle of vegan ranch.

-- Spice it up: Experiment with different spices or spice blends to customize the flavor.
-For example, you could try adding cayenne pepper, chili powder, or a pinch of cumin for added heat and complexity.
+- Spice it up: Experiment with different spices or blends to customize the flavor.
+For example, add cayenne pepper, chili powder, or a pinch of cumin for added heat and complexity.

 How to Store Leftovers

-These are best enjoyed straight out of the air fryer for the freshest and cripiest texture.
-But if you have leftovers, you can keep in an airtight container and refrigerate for up to 3-4 days.
-Alternatively, freeze them on a baking sheet before transferring to a freezer-safe container for up to 2-3 months.
+These are best enjoyed straight out of the air fryer for the freshest and crispiest texture.
+But if you have leftovers, you can keep them in an airtight container and refrigerate them for up to 3-4 days.
+Alternatively, freeze them on a baking sheet before transferring them to a freezer-safe container for up to 2-3 months.
 Reheat in the oven or air fryer to restore crispiness.

 How to Prepare In Advance